HireDale/daleydose/prescription-digitize.md

 6. After a successful scan, the application generates a new prescription based on the processed information.

+![Scan Window](/assets/images/daley-dose-scan-window.png)

-   **NOTES**
+## **NOTES**
+---
+   - Generating a new prescription based on a scanned physical copy erases all current work loaded on the **Prescription** tab.
+Make sure to **Send**, **Save**, or **Print** any ongoing prescriptions before you continue.
+   - If there are items on the current prescription, the application displays the confirmation message **"Are you sure you want to erase the current prescription?"** The application erases all populated fields when you select **Yes**.
+   - The application only displays the **Scan Physical Copy** button on the desktop version when your computer has a confirmed connected webcam.
+   - The application always displays the **Scan Physical Copy** button on the mobile app.
    - You cannot edit medications or notes on a scanned prescription.

-![Scan Window](/assets/images/daley-dose-scan-window.png)

 ## **PROBLEMS YOU MIGHT ENCOUNTER**
 ---